-At Key Stage 3, students follow a diverse programme of study.
-This includes an introduction to many techniques in modular structures encompassing 3D and new media alongside other Fine Art disciplines.
-The Edexcel/Pearson examination specification is used at both GCSE and A Level in Art & Design.
+The Edexcel/Pearson examination specification is used at A Level in Art & Design.
 There is an outstanding library and database resource to help students identify inspirational practitioners, and our facilities support the production of highly ambitious work.

 In Fine Art, students are encouraged to work imaginatively and expressively in a wide range of media, including drawing, painting, printmaking, sculpture, textiles and mixed media.
 The use of new media is also encouraged to allow an inclusive course for those students less confident in traditional skills.
-Students studying GCSE Art & Design (Photography) experiment with media, processes and techniques, utilising a spacious darkroom and a range of new computers.
 At A Level, we continue to offer both Fine Art and Photography.

 Weekly after-school Art Clubs open to all allow students to expand their horizons and incite a love of art in all its forms.